chryz-hub/chryz-hub.github.io/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an [issue](https://github.com/chryzcodez/chryz-hub.github.io/issues) first to discuss what you would like to change.
 Be sure to check the [contributing guide lines](CONTRIBUTING.md).
-After this, then you you can start making your changes and in order for us not to ignore your effort, please check well not to make a duplicate of a PR(contribution)/ issue!
+After this, then you you can start making your changes and in order for us not to ignore your effort, please check well not to make a duplicate of a Pull Request(contribution)/ issue!

 **Note_**
 * To be a member, raise an [invitation issue here!](https://github.com/chryz-hub/chryz-hub.github.io/issues/new?assignees=&labels=invite+me+to+the+organisation&template=invitation.md&title=Please+invite+me+to+the+GitHub+Community+Organization)

-* To make your first pull request or make out connections, make [this pull request!](https://github.com/chryz-hub/opensource-4-everyone/blob/master/My-PR-Contribution-Practice.md)
+* To make your first pull request or make out connections, make [this pull request](https://github.com/chryz-hub/opensource-4-everyone/blob/master/My-PR-Contribution-Practice.md)!

 ## Meet the Team